 The popular IDS tool is the basis for about 45 commercial products, including those produced by SnapGear, Lucid Security, StillSecure, Winsnort.com Intrusion Detection and PacketAlarm, to name a few.
 Internet Security Systems products also use Snort rules.

 Perry said a list of "certified" vendors using Snort will be issued soon.
-Though she declined to name any participants, StillSecure's Chief Strategy Officer, Alan Shimel, said his company will be an official distributor of products
+Though she declined to name any participants, StillSecure's Chief Strategy Officer, Alan Shimel, said his company will be an official distributor of products using Snort rules.
+He fully acknowledges the years of hard work that have gone into making Snort the leading product it is today.

 "Sourcefire's rules development process is backed by several million dollars worth of computer equipment, plus salaries for seven full-time vulnerability researchers and rule writers," said Richard Bejtlich,